ThaoPham96/DeepARV/README.md

 - DDI risks between ARVs and comedication is available at https://www.hiv-druginteractions.org/.

 ### Usages
 Find DeepARV_Sim_PubChemAPI and DeepARV_Chemberta_PubChemAPI files for example.
-Given a drug pair of ARV and comedication of interest, our trained DeepARV-Sim or DeepARV-ChemBERTa will ouput the DDI risk via 5 iterations.
+Given a drug pair of ARV and comedication of interest, our trained DeepARV-Sim or DeepARV-ChemBERTa will ouput the DDI clinical risk via 5 iterations.
 ![Example](example_output.png)

 ### Contact